roeeshahmoon/Logic-Design-Project/README.md

 ### Technology Stack

 - Design stage written in Verilog using HDL
-- Verification Stage written in Python & System Verilog
+- Verification Stage written in Python Scripts, System Verilog and ModelSim

 ### Instantiation